SpectraL519/cpp-gl/docs/graph.md

     - For an adjacency list representation, it returns a view over a list of edges adjacent to the vertex.
     - For an adjacency matrix representation, it returns a *filtered view* over a row of size $|V|$ corresponding to the vertex, containing only the valid edges (i.e., edges that exist between the vertex with ID `vertex_id` and other vertices).
   - *Parameters*:
-    - `vertex_id: types::id_type` – the ID of the vertex for which to find adjacent edges.
+    - `vertex_id: id_type` – the ID of the vertex for which to find adjacent edges.
   - *Return type*: A *forward view* with values of type `edge_type`.

 - **`graph.adjacent_edges(vertex) const`**: